oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 ![query2b-plan](./images/query2b-plan.png)
 3. **Which index to choose?**

-The query processor can identify which of the available indexes are beneficial for a query and rewrite the query to make use of such an index.
-What happens when there is more than one index available for the query?
-Can you force using a particular index?.
-Some examples to understand the usage of indexes in queries.
+The query processor identifies which of the available indexes is used for a query.
+What happens when there is more than one index possible for the query?
+Can you force using a particular index?
+Let's review some examples to understand the usage of indexes in queries.

 **Example:**

 Write a query that returns the number of users who have watched at least one episode of show 15 after 2022-04-01.
+Copy and paste into SQL statement box and hit 'Execute.'

 ```
 <copy>